Jurassic Park, all three movies no less, arrived on Blu-ray for the first time this week.

 First In Digital

 Spielberg claims Jurassic Park was the first movie with a digital soundtrack.
-He also had a hand in pushing distributors to begin using DTS systems in their theaters, in order for the soundtrack to really sound the way it was meant to.
-Pushing technology forward was a big motivation for Spielberg on the film.
+He also had a hand in pushing distributors to begin using DTS systems in their theaters in order for the soundtrack to really sound the way it was meant to.
+Pushing technology forward was a big motivation for Spielberg in making the film.

 Jurassic Park Was Meant To Be Stop Motion